-A rolling events programme is in place to raise the profile of the city, attract more visitors, celebrate diversity and increase pride in the city.
 Work continues with Carlisle Ambassadors to raise the profile of Carlisle through business engagement.
-Over 175 businesses are members and Carlisle Young Ambassadors has been established with growing interest.
+Over 190 businesses are now members and Carlisle Young Ambassadors has been established with growing interest.
+Carlisle Ambassadors had a presence at Lakes Hospitality Trade Show in February and Shout Network Greater Manchester Business Expo.